Anonymous Functions, Part II: gsubfn

 package is centered

-function, an extended version of gsub
+around its gsubfn function, an extended version of gsub whose replacement

 parameter can accept functions, e.g. to do arithmetic with numbers in a string.